-The CIFA fire boundary excludes Tiber Bay, Uganda Passage, Protection Island, Deadman Island, Sutil Point and forested areas in the northern section of the island.
-However, the CIFA may provide services beyond the fire protection zone, in accordance to the Cortes Island Fire Protection Service Agreement Authorization Bylaw 346.
-Under BCWS direction, CIFA are able to initially respond to wildfires on Cortes Island, and can assist BCWS in responding to wildfires outside of the fire protection boundary.
+The CIFFA FPA excludes Tiber Bay, Uganda Passage, Protection Island, Deadman Island, Sutil Point, Squirrel Cove and forested areas in the northern section of the island (Von Donop Marine Provincial Park).
+However, the CIFFA may provide services beyond the FPA, in accordance to the Cortes Island Fire Protection Service Agreement Authorization (SRD Bylaw 346).
+Under BCWS direction, CIFFA are able to initially respond to wildfires on Cortes Island, and can assist BCWS in responding to wildfires outside of the FPA.
 However, the areas outside of FPA are primarily under BCWS jurisdiction, and response resources would be supplied via the Powell River Fire Centre/Sunshine Coast Fire Zone.

-Wildfire suppression impediments exist due to the nature of the CIFA being a society.
-The SRD has no authority to grant the CIFA to enter private land, and breaching this condition holds the association liable for undertaken risks such as damages and loss of life.
-This includes the removal of combustible and hazardous materials on private property.
-Further, under the current contract, the SRD does not grant the authority for the CIFA to impose a fire ban.
-As the island is 33% private land, the SRD considers this model precarious and outdated.
+Wildfire suppression impediments exist due to the nature of the CIFFA being a society.
+The SRD has no ability to grant the CIFFA the authority to enter onto private land, and breaching this condition holds the association liable for undertaken risks such as damages and loss of life.
+This includes fire suppression efforts and the removal of combustible and hazardous materials on private property.
+As the island is 33% private land, this limitation may impede emergency response throughout the island.
+Furthermore, under the current contract, CIFFA does not have the authority to impose a fire ban.